nulziiorsh/KNN-locality-preserving-hashing/README.md

 **RESULTS:**

-Even despite the classic model made more efficient, the KNN model based on the the custom locality-preserving hashing algorithm is on average 91% faster than the classic model, while its accuracy does not differ from the classic one by more than 8%, keeping the overall accuracy higher than 87% throughout its performance.
+Even despite the classic model made more efficient, the KNN model based on the locality-preserving hashing algorithm is on average 91% faster than the classic one, while its accuracy does not differ from the classic one by more than 8%, keeping the overall accuracy higher than 87% throughout its performance.
 This implies that the model has well learnt the classification task.

-Although depending on the context in which the model is being used -- for instance, in the case of helping a visually impaired person --, the minimum 87% accuracy might not be suitable, for other contexts where the user is trying to get a sense of the data as fast as they can, being able to perform the classification task at such an accuracy level within 1/10th of the classic time is indeed very useful.
+Although depending on the context in which the model is being used -- for instance, in the case of helping a visually impaired person --, the minimum 87% accuracy might not be suitable, for other contexts where the user is trying to quickly "get a sense of the data", being able to perform the classification task at a minimum accuracy of 87% within 1/10th of the classic time is indeed very useful.